-University student Abdelazim Babikir was shot dead by a bullet fired directly at his chest by security forces in one of the protests, according to the Central Sudan Doctors' Committee.
+University student Abdelazim Babikir was shot dead by a bullet fired directly at his chest by security forces in one of the protests, according to the Central Committee of Sudan Doctors.

-Another person, Mahjoub El Taj Mahjoub, a second year student at the Faculty of Medicine of El Razi University, reportedly died after being “subjected to torture in a detention centre of the National Intelligence and Security Service (NISS)” according to the Doctors' Committee's statement after the unrest on Thursday.
+Another person, Mahjoub El Taj, a second year student at the Faculty of Medicine of El Razi University, reportedly died after being “subjected to torture in a detention centre of the National Intelligence and Security Service (NISS)” according to the Doctors’ Committee’s statement after the unrest on Thursday.

 The committee mourned the loss of the two people and expressed concern at the Sudanese army which is sitting idly, “watching all these killings, without intervening to save the country and the people or protect peaceful Sudanese protestors”.

 Government officials stated the death toll has now risen to 29 people, a lower number compared to the at least 40 people that have been reported killed according to human rights groups earlier this month.
 In addition, five people were killed this week, with the two reported deaths by the Doctor’s Committee and the three killed men in Burri.